dnsimple/dnsimple-support/content/articles/heroku-error-ssl.md

 ---
+meta: You installed an SSL certificate on Heroku but it is not working properly.
 title: Troubleshooting Heroku SSL errors
 excerpt: You installed an SSL certificate on Heroku but it is not working properly.
 categories: